Crehab/odin-recipes/README.md

 # odin-recipes
-In this Project, I will be Building a Webpage for Listing Recipes.
+In this Project, I will be building a webpage for listing recipes.
-I will be covering all the Initial Basic Lessons that I have learned about HTML, & Shipping this Project will show my learnings in Action.
+I will be covering all the initial basic lessons that I have learned about HTML, & Shipping this Project will show my learnings in Action.
-This will be Fun.
+This will be fun.

 I have learned about
 - Headers